sillyducklin/captcha/README.md

 if none of that works i also compiled the program to wasm. so you can just cd into the target folder and host the files in order to properly load the js (or just `python -m http.server 8080`) and then go to localhost:8080/game.html and it should just work from there. gl

+(written using raylib my code is really bad and just scraped together)